 Ambitious About Autism

 Are you aged 16 – 25 and on the spectrum?
-Growing up’s hard enough to do.
-When you throw autism into the mix, it can complicate things.
-But don’t worry.
-We’re here to help.
-We are a group of 16-25 year olds with autism and we want to share what we’ve learned about dealing with the everyday challenges our autism can bring.
+Growing up’s hard enough and when you throw autism into the mix, it can complicate things.
+Don’t worry – we’re here to help.
+We are a group of 16-25 year olds with autism, and we want to share what we’ve learned about dealing with the everyday challenges this can bring.
 Our website link is:

 Ambitious About Autism YouTube channel: https://www.youtube.com/user/ambitiousaboutautism